krystinli/Legoland/modelling/04_Rolling_Window_Features.md

 ![image](https://github.com/krystinli/Legoland/assets/33378140/c8107a78-1036-45ff-9cfb-fa791648e34f)

 ### Step (2): Target
-Our target is to predict who will buy something in the next 4 weeks
+Our target is to predict who will buy something in the next 4 weeks (1 or 0)
 - For each `week_end`, we will create a flag variable that tells whether the customer bought something
 - Then we can use the window definitions to agg the next 4 weeks relative to week_end
   - as the target variable for each week_end
 - Similarly we will use the window definitions to agg various timeframes of the past year for all features
--